rusticlion/Manastorm/manastorm_codebase_dump.md

 -- Create block VFX for spell being blocked by a shield function ShieldSystem.createBlockVFX(caster, target, blockInfo)
-    if not caster.gameState or not caster.gameState.vfx then return
+    if not caster.gameState or not caster.gameState.eventRunner then return
     end